-The main functions of the Public Health Division of the Health Commission of Victoria lie in the fields of tuberculosis (see pages 616-17), dental health (see pages 620-1), medical assessment, food and drugs, general health, pre-school child development (see page 619), maternal and child health (see page 618), and community services.
+The main functions of the Public Health Division of the Health Commission of Victoria lie in the fields of dental health, medical assessment, food and drugs, general health, preschool child development, maternal and child health, tuberculosis, and community services.

-The officer in charge of the Medical Assessment Services Section is the Government Medical Officer, who is responsible for the medical examination and assessment of applicants for appointment to the Victorian Public Service and semi-governmental bodies.
-He also advises Victorian Government departments, the Public Service Board, and the Superannuation Board on matters relating to the ill health or retirement of officers.
+The Medical Assessment Services Section is responsible for the medical examination and assessment of applicants for appointment to the Victorian Public Service and semi-governmental bodies.
+It also advises Victorian Government departments, the Public Service Board, and the Superannuation Board on matters relating to the ill health or retirement of officers.

-The Food and Drugs Section of the Division supervises the production of foodstuffs so that they meet the prescribed standards of wholesomeness and purity.
-These food regulations apply to manufacture, preparation, storage, wholesale and retail sale, and use by the consumer.
+The Food and Drugs Section of the Division supervises the production of foodstuffs to meet the prescribed standards of wholesomeness and purity.
+Such food regulations apply to manufacture, preparation, storage, wholesale and retail sale, and use by the consumer.
 The production of drugs, as proprietary medicines or as therapeutic substances, also lies within the jurisdiction of the Section.
-These products are required to conform to the prescribed standards of efficacy and safety, in manufacture, storage, wholesale distribution, sale by retail outlets, and in their use by consumers.
+Products are required to conform to the prescribed standards of efficacy and safety in manufacture, storage, wholesale distribution, sale by retail outlets, and in their use by consumers.
 The Section also controls the margins of safety that apply in the manufacture, storage, and distribution of poisons and deleterious substances.